Yellow group — STARTING WITH NEWSPAPER NAMES

 Actually belongs to: U.S. CABINET DEPARTMENTS

-Seems like it belongs to: units of time
+Seems like it belongs to: U.S. CABINET DEPARTMENTS

 Actually belongs to: STARTING WITH NEWSPAPER NAMES

-the word 'times' can refer to units of time, but in this context, it refers to the New York Times newspaper
+the word 'times' is often associated with time, but in this context it references the New York Times newspaper

 These words look like they belong in one group but actually fit somewhere else entirely.

-Seems like: units of time → Actually: STARTING WITH NEWSPAPER NAMES
+Seems like: U.S. CABINET DEPARTMENTS → Actually: STARTING WITH NEWSPAPER NAMES

-the word 'times' can refer to units of time, but in this context, it refers to the New York Times newspaper
+the word 'times' is often associated with time, but in this context it references the New York Times newspaper